Penetration Testing Vs Vulnerability Scanning:

 Lake can be a good mode of entry but, the visibility would be a concern.
 How would someone react if they see someone swimming at the midnight, that too towards the Bank building?
 The last option is the Public Park.

 Let’s analyze the park in detail.
 It is closed to the public after six in the evening.
 Park has a lot of trees which gives the necessary shadow and supports for stealth mode.
-The park has a boundary wall which is shared with the Bank premises.
+The park has a boundary wall that is shared with the Bank premises.

 Going back to our story, let’s assume that Mr. X becomes successful in entering the bank through the Public park entry point.
 What does he do next?
 Whether he breaks into the Vault to get the cash or the deposit lockers to get the valuables.

 This part is the Penetration testing.
-You get the access and try to exploit the system.
+You get access and try to exploit the system.
 You get to know the depth that you can go with this attack.

 Note: No banks were robbed while writing this tutorial.
-And, it is also not advisable to follow the footsteps of Mr. X.
+And, it is also not advisable to follow in the footsteps of Mr. X.

 I am leaving you with the below comparison chart so that you can get more clarity on the difference between the two.

 Is Vulnerability Scan & Penetration Testing Related to each other?